 When we move along past the book of John to the book of Acts, John always appears as Peter's companion.
 Peter does the speaking, but John is always there.
 Acts 2, 3, 4, and 5—John is always there, kind of in the background.
-I think that that, again, gives us some insight.
+I think that, again, gives us some insight.
 God chose to show you and me that though John was not the spokesman that Peter was, he was nonetheless at the forefront, the fulcrum, the vortex of all the action.
-I think that what he did is he proved to be a break, a counselor for Peter in his impetuosity.
+I think that what he did is he proved to be a brake—a counselor—for Peter in his impetuosity.

 Peter's boldness might have carried him a lot further into more dangerous situations, and John was there with his keen insight into the mind of God, the mind of Christ, because he was the one who had the special relationship with Christ.
 He was the one who Christ loved.
 Of all the disciples, he was the one who was always set aside, you might say, or set out as being the one that Jesus loved.
 I think that he proved to be the counselor of Peter and a perfect balance for Peter's aggressive assertiveness.